counternote/counternote/README.md

         -a      1       ɑ       'ah'
     —————————————————————————————————————

 Now it’s time to practice.
-Using the same instrument you used before, play the key center and then sing the interval up to an octave above as shown on this clock:
+Using the same instrument you used before, play the *base* and then sing the interval up to an octave above as shown on this clock:

     ————————————————————————————————————————————————————————
       HUE CLOCK: ASCENDING CLOCKWISE
     ————————————————————————————————————————————————————————
-                                8   ↓ BREAK
+                                8
       'hah'           7        la        ♭2
       'lerz?'           lz  ===||===  hr             'her'
                 ♭7             ||              2